Siz09/MindEase/backend/INACTIVITY_TESTING.md

 3. **Scheduled job not running**
    - Verify `@EnableScheduling` is present in main application class
    - Check application logs for scheduling errors

+4. **IllegalArgumentException: "User, type, and message must not be null"**
+   - This indicates null parameters were passed to `createNotification()`
+   - Check that user, type, and message are all non-null before calling
+   - This is a fail-fast validation to prevent runtime errors

 ### Debug Mode